Kitware/CMake/Help/manual/cmake-presets.7.rst

     bytes.
 Equivalent to passing ``--test-output-size-failed`` on the command line.

+  ``testOutputTruncation``

+    An optional string specifying the test output truncation mode.
+Equivalent to passing ``--test-output-truncation`` on the command line."
+    This is allowed in preset files specifying version ``5`` or above.

   ``maxTestNameWidth``

     An optional integer specifying the maximum width of a test name to